mauriciabad/diy-multideck-website/content/games/hanamikoji.md

 1. On the cards with rotated numbers (the Geisha cards), draw an arrow pointing up in the drawing area A.
    {% callout type="idea" text="If you chose the ranks 1, rotate the necessary cards to make the arrow match the card's path mark." /%}
+   {% callout type="idea" text="If you have 7 small objects, like coins, you can avoid drawing the arrow, and use the token like in the normal game instea of rotating the card" /%}

 |   |   |   |   |
 |:-:|:-:|:-:|:-:|